 SBMs measure a student’s relative expertise or mastery of a specific skill.
 In other words, it measures progress on the specific skill being targeted by the intervention.
 GOMs and SBMs should be alternated every other week.

-Progress regarding behavioral or social emotional skills are typically measured by Direct Behavior Ratings (DBRs).
+Progress regarding SEB are typically measured by Direct Behavior Ratings (DBRs).
 DBRs are a brief rating of a specific behavior within a specified observation period.
 They often take the form of a teacher reflecting at the end of a class period on a specific student, the skill or behavior being targeted by intervention, and estimating/recording the percent of time that behavior was exhibited by the student.

 What Questions Should We Ask About Progress Monitoring Data?